-Winfield Scott was born in Missouri in 1847.
-When he came to Tarrant County at age twenty-one, he couldn’t read or write.
+He was born in 1847 in Kentucky.
+When he migrated to Tarrant County at age twenty-one, he could neither read nor write.
 He worked as a woodchopper along the river.

 Winfield Scott did not chop wood long.
 Like many of Fort Worth’s early wealthy men, Scott moved into cattle.
 Clip is from the 1878 city directory.

 On October 10, 1888 the Fort Worth Gazette reported that Scott was holding twelve thousand steers over the winter.

 On October 19, 1906 the Telegram declared Scott the biggest taxpayer in the city ($8,600 would be $219,000 today).
 Texas had plenty of two resources: cattle and land.
 Scott made a fortune in each.

 In the 1907 city directory one word—in boldface—about Scott said it all: “capitalist.”

 Just as Scott did not remain a woodchopper, he did not remain illiterate.

 Which brings us to this curio.
 In 1910 Scott wrote this public letter to Mr. and Mrs. W. I. Cook of rural Albany, Texas.
 I don’t know how the Scotts and Cooks knew each other, but Scott and Cook were cattlemen, and Scott owned gins in Anson and Stamford in west Texas, not far from Albany in terms of Texas distance.

 In the letter printed in the Star-Telegram on April 30 Scott describes an aeroplane he has bought and a planned trip that will take the Scott family and two “aeroplane chauffeurs” over the Cook ranch.
 Scott promises to “fire our machine gun when we pass you” “from 800 to 1,000 feet high.”
 Bear in mind that Fort Worth’s first powered flight would not be made until January 12, 1911.